 - PSYC 4825 Senior Thesis (3 hours)

 This program is accredited by the Higher Learning Commission (HLC) in the United States.
 We have been accredited by the HLC for more than 95 years.
-This program is not Dutch accredited and does not lead to a degree based on Dutch law, Wet op het Hoger Onderwijs (Law on Higher Education).
+This program is not accredited in the Netherlands and does not lead to a degree based on Dutch law, Wet op het Hoger Onderwijs (Law on Higher Education).

 Career Prospects

 Completing an undergraduate degree in psychology equips you to add value in multiple industries.
 It also helps to broaden your scope of skills for suitable employment.
-While there are excellent opportunities in the field of Human Resources management and training, you can also find rewarding career opportunities in other fields.
-These include education, teaching, public affairs, social services, and mental health facilities.
-Apart from these, your education in psychology also greatly improves your appeal as an employee in other core industry areas.
-This is driven by a better understanding, communication, reading, writing, and analytical skills during the course of your study.
-Last, but certainly not the least, you can also opt to pursue further studies in the field of psychology and eventually get into research or teaching at a post-graduate level.
+While there are excellent opportunities in the field of human resources management and training, you can also find rewarding career opportunities in other fields.
+These include education, teaching, public affairs, social services and mental health facilities.
+Your education in psychology also greatly improves your appeal as an employee in other core industry areas.
+This is driven by a better understanding, communication, reading, writing and analytical skills during the course of your study.
+Last but not least, you can also opt to pursue further studies in the field of psychology and eventually get into research or teaching at a postgraduate level.

-With so many exciting options and for a subject so delicate and comprehensive, our undergraduate course in psychology can be a great option for both, people who just want to gain knowledge, or those working towards a successful career.
+With so many exciting options and for a subject so delicate and comprehensive, our undergraduate course in psychology can be a great option for students who want to gain knowledge and those working toward a career.

 Become a Gorlok